 The proposed bill, titled the "Fallen Tree Act," introduces new legal provisions under section 768.396 of the Florida Statutes regarding property owner liability for damages caused by trees and shrubs.
 It establishes that property owners are liable for any damages to neighboring properties resulting from trees or shrubs located on their property.
 The bill aims to address the issue of property owners facing financial burdens due to damage caused by neighboring vegetation, particularly in densely populated areas where trees and shrubs may encroach on property lines.
 It also clarifies that property owners can remove or sever branches or roots that extend onto their property without limitation.

-Additionally, the bill allows for the removal of trees and shrubs that grow across multiple parcels, provided that proper notice is given to other property owners through certified mail and posting on the affected parcels.
-However, it specifies that this provision does not apply to property owners of parcels greater than five acres.
+Additionally, the bill allows for the removal of trees and shrubs that grow across multiple parcels, provided that the property owners give 30 days written notice to each other through certified mail and post a notice on the affected parcels.
+However, the bill specifies that it does not apply to property owners of parcels greater than 5 acres.
 The act is set to take effect on July 1, 2025.